 - Heating engineer confirming there is a leak

 Constantly topping up your heating system with fresh water can cause damage to your boiler and heating system so it’s important the leak is found and fixed as quickly as possible.
 Some plumbers and heating engineers may recommend a leak sealant is added to the heating system, but this is only a temporary fix.
-Leak sealant can invalidate your boiler warranty and will interfere with leak detection methods.
+Leak sealant can invalidate your boiler warranty and can interfere with leak detection methods.
 If you have had leak sealant added to your heating system, we recommend that a power flush is carried out first to remove the leak sealant before a leak detection is carried out.
-We can carry out power flushing as part of your leak detection, please contact us for a competitive quote.

 Using a combination of methods, we can locate your heating leak accurately and without any damage to your property.